xipcraft/punerb.org/README.md

 #### Booting the app

 0. Get Redis server started on it's defaults.
 I don't see why you'd ever want to switch it off.
+1. Make sure you are running the correct Ruby version.
+If you are using `rvm`, then simply navigating to the project directory should sort you out.
 1. Navigate to project directory and run `gem install bundler cucumber rspec`.
 2. Now run `bundle install` from the project directory.
 3. Run `bundle exec rackup config.ru -p 3000` from the project directory.
 Note that you can replace `3000` with the port of your choice.